sakopov/Dapper.AmbientContext/README.md

 Install-Package Dapper.AmbientContext
 ```

+This project is still a work in progress and i'm working hard on making the first release :)

 ##Configuration

 Create a database connection factory for your particular database engine.
 Below is an example for SQL Server.